SergeiShtepa/linux/Documentation/admin-guide/device-mapper/remap_and_filter.rst

          |   /dev/sda1   |
          +---------------+

-Redirecting all bio requests for the /dev/sda1 device to the new dm device::
+Redirecting all bio requests for the /dev/sda1 device to the new DM device::

   +-------------+